Illinois Smog Check / Emissions Test

 Vehicle owners with Illinois registered vehicles that do not pass their emissions test and who are unable to afford the emissions-related repairs required to pass Illinois’s vehicle testing requirements can apply for a one-year waiver in order to extend the due date to comply with the requirements and renew their Illinois vehicle registration.
 This Economic Hardship Extension can be granted only if the applicant meets all of the eligibility criteria:

-- Proof of Household Income – Vehicle owner(s) over the age of 18 must prove their income over the last 12 months did not exceed the allowable amount to be considered eligible for Hardship waiver.
+- Proof of Household Income – Vehicle owner(s) over the age of 18 must prove their income over the last 12 months did not exceed the allowable amount to be considered eligible for the Hardship Waiver.

 - Owners performing the work themselves can only submit estimates for the cost of the parts.Parts can only be for emissions-related repairs, the estimate can be a receipt from an auto parts store or an estimate on a business invoice for parts from a recognized auto repair facility.